sebi5000/Yoda/README.md

 AI Chat based on Streamlit &amp; Llama-Index

 ## How to setup
-Make sure python is installed on your computer in Version > 3.0, then clone the repository
+Make sure python is installed on your computer in Version > 3.0, then clone the repository install the modules with:

 ``pip install -r requirements.txt``